How much can dual momentum increase your investment returns?

 The idea behind the dual momentum

-Momentum is based on the scientific idea that a body in motion tends to stay in motion.
+Momentum is based on the idea that a body in motion tends to stay in motion.

-And in terms of investing momentum is the movement of a company’s share price which can be either up (positive momentum) or down (negative momentum).
+In terms of investing momentum it means the movement of a company’s stock price which can be either up (positive momentum) or down (negative momentum).

 We like momentum

-If you have read the research report Quantitative Value Investing in Europe: What Works for Achieving Alpha you know that (contrary to what we believed) we discovered that momentum works as it formed part of all the best investment strategies we tested.
+If you have read the research report Quantitative Value Investing in Europe: What Works for Achieving Alpha you know that (contrary to what we believed) we discovered that momentum works.
+In fact it formed part of all the best investment strategies we tested.

-You can read more about the best strategies here: Quant-Investing strategies.
+You can read more about all the best investment strategies we tested here: Quant-Investing best investment strategies.

 What about momentum losses?

-The type of momentum we found that works is called relative momentum and to calculate it you have to compare the movement of one company’s share price to the share price movements of other companies.
+The type of momentum we found that works is called relative momentum.
+To calculate it you compare the movement of one company’s share price to the share price movements of other companies.

 Buying the most undervalued companies with the best relative momentum gives you market beating returns but it does not help you to reduce volatility (large up or down share price movements) or large falls in share prices.